 If you get hurt or become sick on the job, you probably have the right to compensation in the form of workers' comp benefits.
 In fact, workers' comp may be your only remedy for work-related injuries.
-Understanding the workers' comp system is key to ensuring that you receive all the benefits to which you're entitled.
+Here's what you need to know about applying for workers' comp benefits in 2023.

 Workers' compensation is a system created by state law to provide benefits to employees who sustain on-the-job injuries, while also protecting employers from the liability of employee lawsuits.
 Under the workers' comp system, employees are entitled to lost income and medical expenses when they suffer a work-related injury or illness, regardless of who was at fault.
 In return for these benefits, employees give up the right to sue their employers in court for workplace injuries.

 Workers' comp laws can differ substantially from state to state, so it's important to be familiar with the laws in your particular area.
 But there are many similarities among the states as far as who is eligible for workers' comp, what injuries are covered, the types of benefits available, and the process for making a workers' comp claim.

 Benefit amounts vary from state to state, but it's fairly typical for states to provide two-thirds of your previous wages in benefits, subject to a weekly cap.
 In addition, workers' comp benefits can cover the cost of your medical care.

 A number of factors determine exactly how much you'll receive in workers' comp, and for how long.
 They include:

 As you'd expect, temporary injuries are typically worth less than permanent ones.
 Likewise, if your injuries have left you "totally disabled" (that is, completely unable to work), you'll receive more than if you're only "partially disabled" (still able to perform a less demanding job).

 To be eligible for workers' comp, you must meet your state's deadlines for reporting your injury and filing a workers' comp claim.
 In addition, all of the following must be true:

 Below we'll discuss these criteria in more detail.